sourcegraph/careers/job-descriptions/software-engineer-backend.md

 ### About the role

-As a backend engineer at Sourcegraph, you will focus on designing and developing fast and reliable services that power our product (e.g., code search, code intelligence, automation).
+As a backend engineer at Sourcegraph, you will focus on designing and developing fast and reliable services that power our product (e.g., code search, syntax highlighting, auth, code host integrations).
 Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.g2wq4qci7wj0) to see the kinds of projects that we are working on today and have planned for the future.

 We are looking for candidates with the following skills and a strong desire to learn:

-- Excellent knowledge of Go (preferred) or TypeScript.
+- Excellent knowledge of Go.
-- Skilled at building and testing (e.g., unit testing, automated end-to-end testing) high performance distributed systems in Go (preferred) or TypeScript.
+- Skilled at building, testing (e.g., unit, integration, end-to-end), and debugging high performance distributed systems in Go.
+- Good knowledge of Git in particular and other version control systems more generally.
-- Ability to communicate clearly and empathetically, especially in writing.
+- Ability to communicate clearly and empathetically, especially in writing and documentation.
 - Practiced at creating high quality software balanced with a pragmatic understanding of how to make appropriate tradeoffs (e.g., cut scope) to ship quickly and iterate when necessary.

 Nice to have:

+- Experience making distributed systems observable (e.g., logging, Prometheus metrics, request tracing).
+- Experience using Postgres and Redis.
+- Experience load testing distributed systems.
+- Experience writing high performance Go code and benchmarks.
 - Published blog posts and/or tech talks about your work.
 - Experience working on high-performing teams, preferably tech startups.